feststelltaste/awesome-legacy-systems/readme.md

 **Blog Posts**

+- [Markus Harrer: 17 actions you can take to move your legacy system forward](https://twitter.com/feststelltaste/status/1451148235121299461) - a Twitter thread that lists which options you have when you want to do something with your legacy system.
 - [Nick Tune: Legacy Architecture Modernisation With Strategic Domain-Driven Design (2020)](https://medium.com/nick-tune-tech-strategy-blog/legacy-architecture-modernisation-with-strategic-domain-driven-design-3e7c05bb383f) - a braindump that brings several methods for different legacy system modernization tasks together into one framework.